FlorianZe92/Project_MoSD/README.md

 The following project describes the steps to implement an example of the modleR workflow.
 Furthermore the provenance of the execution will be tracked with REPRODUCE-ME.

 ## Zenodo
+Zenodo is a general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.
+It allows researchers to deposit research papers, data sets, research software, reports, and any other research related digital artifacts.

 [![DOI](https://zenodo.org/badge/374119276.svg)](https://zenodo.org/badge/latestdoi/374119276)

 ## modleR